 One of the key indicators of a healthy codebase is good test coverage.
-Once you’ve bought into the value of CI/CD, it makes sense to use a test coverage service to track changes to your project’s test coverage over time.
+Once you’ve bought into the value of CI/CD, it makes sense to use a test coverage service to track changes to your project over time.
 Not only will it ensure tests increase at the same rate as code, it can also help you control your development workflow with pass/fail checks and PR comments showing where coverage is lacking and how to improve it.

-In this tutorial, we’re going to put a simple codebase with test coverage into a CI pipeline on CircleCI, then configure CircleCI to send our project’s test coverage results to Coveralls, a popular test coverage service used by some of the world’s largest open source projects.
+In this tutorial, you will put a simple Ruby codebase with test coverage into a CI pipeline.
+Then you will configure CircleCI to send your project’s test coverage results to Coveralls, a popular test coverage service that is free for open source projects.
+Using CircleCI’s orb technology, makes it fast and easy to integrate with third-party tools like Coveralls.

 Prerequisites